Carlgo11/Arisu/README.md

 Yes it can.
 More information will come about how to set channel commands.

 ## Can it log chat?
-No I do not approve channel logging.
+No, I do not approve channel logging.
 I see it as a threat against personal privacy.
-There for I have not and will never make a logging script.
+There for I have not, and will never, make a logging script.

 Arisu does log commands in channels but that's only because of security purposes and are not public.
-I myself delete all command-logs every Sunday at 0:00.
+I personally delete all my command-logs every Sunday at 0:00.

 ## How can I contribute?
 If you know how to program in Java you can contribute to this project.
-If approved your script will be public under our licenses.
+If approved, your script will be public under our licenses.
 Note that we do not take credit for your contributions!

 ## I want this in my channel!
 Arisu is currently running on irc.esper.net & irc.kamino.in.
 If your channel is not on one of these servers mail me at carlgo11@carlgo11.com and I can setup Arisu on your server.